-Clean socks can help you feel better and more motivated when you’re in a difficult and strenuous situation.
+Clean socks can help you feel better and more motivated when you're in a strenuous and challenging situation.

-Getting, good, warm sleep when it is cold is important to help your body heal.
+Getting, good, warm sleep when it is cold is vital to help your body heal.

 What Type of Precautions Should You Make When Working Outside During the Winter?